joostkremers/visual-fill-column/README.md

 # Visual Fill Column #

 `visual-fill-column-mode` is a small Emacs minor mode that mimics the effect of `fill-column` in `visual-line-mode`.
 Instead of wrapping lines at the window edge, which is the standard behaviour of `visual-line-mode`, it wraps lines at `fill-column`.
 If `fill-column` is too large for the window, the text is wrapped at the window edge.
+Told in images, `visual-fill-column` turns the view on the left to the view on the right:

  Without `visual-fill-column`     | With `visual-fill-column`
 --------------------------------- | -------------------------------